twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessing-introduction%zh.rst

 ------

-- `Content <{filename}../publication-of-ven-uttamo%zh.rst>`__ of Publications of Ven.
-Uttamo
+- `Content <{filename}../publication-of-ven-uttamo%zh.rst>`__ of Publications of Bhikkhu Uttamo

 ------

-**According to the translator— Ven.
-Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
+**According to the translator— Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  03-26 rev. proofread by bhante
+  10-21 rev. replace 「Ven.
+Uttamo Thero （尊者 鄔達摩 長老）」 with 「Bhikkhu Uttamo（鄔達摩 比丘）」; proofread by bhante 03-26 rev. proofread by bhante
   2021-03-16 rev. proofread by bhante
   2020-03-24 rev. the 2nd proofread by bhante